tkrop/go-testing/README.md

 ## Terms of Usage

-This software is open source as is under the MIT license.
-If you start using the software, please give it a star, so that I know to be more careful with changes.
-If this project has more than 25 Stars, I will introduce semantic versions for changes.
+This software is open source under the MIT license.
+You can use it without restrictions and liabilities.
+Please give it a star, so that I know.
+If the project has more than 25 Stars, I will introduce semantic versions `v1`.

 ## Contributing

 If you like to contribute, please create an issue and/or pull request with a proper description of your proposal or contribution.
-I will review it and provide feedback on it.
+I will review it and provide feedback on it as fast as possible.

 [testing]: <https://pkg.go.dev/testing>